nitanmarcel/isodrive-magisk/README.md

 ## Os Support
 * _Should support almost every bootable OS images, but for those who don't work or need extra steps, are documented in the [WIKI](https://github.com/nitanmarcel/isodrive/wiki)_

+## Download
+The only officially maintained versions by me are available on [github releases](https://github.com/nitanmarcel/isodrive-magisk/releases/) and [Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo).
+I assume no liability for any downloads  originating from unofficial sources.

 ## Source Code
 * https://github.com/nitanmarcel/isodrive-magisk
+*
 ## Credits

 Inspired by https://github.com/fredldotme/ISODriveUT